ceri-num/lct-decision-making/10-intro-d2u/12-notion-policy.md

 <br />

-- But also depends on all the future actions...
+- But: also depends on all the future actions...

 <br />